 Omnichannel: The Swimming Pool Platform

-The omnichannel platform provides your company with a lot more flexibility.
+The omnichannel platform provides your company with a lot more flexibility, and ultimately better customer communications.
 Whereas we can compare multichannel communications to a wagon wheel, it’s easy to compare an omnichannel platform to an Olympic-sized swimming pool.

 The swimming pool is filled with every communications platform – from email to social media and more.
 Since all of the channels are connected, it’s easy for your customer to start on one channel and jump to another without missing a beat.